bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 test('Test against a single shop', async () => {
   const shop = await importFixtures('shops/demo');
-  expect(shop).toEqual({ ... });
+  // ...
-})
+});

 test('Test against all shops', async () => {
   const shopsById = await importFixtures('shops');
   // ...
-})
+});
 ```

 Note that all fixture data is cached, which has implications for testing.
-For example calling `Users.deleteMany({})` after a test will remove all documents from the database, however running `importFixtures` a second time will return the memoized objects with nothing imported to the db.
+For example calling `Users.deleteMany({})` after a test will remove all `User` documents from the database, however running `importFixtures` a second time will return the memoized objects with nothing imported to the db.

 There are advantages to this, speed being the main one.
 An ideal testing scenario will assume a database loaded with base fixtures at the outset and only clean up the specific objects that test has created.
-However there may be scenarios where this is difficult so a `resetFixtures` function is also exported by this module.
+However there may be scenarios where this is difficult, so a `resetFixtures` function is also exported by this module.
 Running it will clear all caches and another call to `importFixtures` will re-import the data, however this may take time!

 Note that although calling `importFixtures('shops/demo')` will only import a subset of the fixtures, this may import a lot of data depending on the dependency chain.